mking01/airbnb-chicago-analysis/README.md

 # airbnb-chicago-analysis

-This project represents components for Udacity's Data Science Nanodegree.
-Project 1 is an analysis that supports a Medium blog post (here: https://medium.com/@molly.king32/become-a-chicagoan-entrepreneur-611c6a15e4e7).
+This project analyzes Chicago Airbnb data to optimize a West Loop Airbnb listing.
+Overview reflected in a Medium blog post (here: https://medium.com/@molly.king32/become-a-chicagoan-entrepreneur-611c6a15e4e7).

 This project follows the CRISP-DM process structure: